How Seed Helped Ball Aluminum Cup® Leverage the 8 Tentacles of Disruptive Innovation to Drive Success

 At the end of the day, Seed helped Ball turn a unique product idea into a disruptive innovation and purpose-driven brand that was successfully introduced at professional football’s championship game—all within eight months.
 Less than a year later, the product rolled out to 18,000 stores across the country and in 2020, Fast Company recognized the Ball Aluminum Cup® as a “World Changing Idea.”

-Contact Cherri Prince to learn more about how Seed can help with your next disruptive innovation effort.
+Contact Steve Paljieg to learn more about how Seed can help with your next disruptive innovation effort.

 Eric Scheer is President, Chief Strategy Officer at Seed Strategy where he leverages his rich experience as an entrepreneur, designer and strategist to expertly lead the agency and help clients achieve meaningful growth.